wpdas/nubank-mobile-app/README.md

 Project developed using TypeScript and some packages for implementing features in the app like i18n (internationalization), styled-components.
 I'm also using tools for code quality, build and compiler, they are tslint, prettier, tslint-react, babel and others.
 Dynamic Context APIs was used to create Theme and Locate Provider components (internationalization).

-**Native resources:** Animation, Easing, StyleSheet, Gesture Handler, Swiper, Navigation, QRCode, Vector Icons, Svg, entre outros;</br>
+**Native resources:** Animation, Easing, StyleSheet, Gesture Handler, Swiper, Navigation, QRCode, Vector Icons, Svg, and others;</br>
 **React APIs:** createContext, useContext, useState;</br>
 **Third-party:** styled-components and i18n.</br>
 **Font:** NunitoSans